 Eaga Charitable Trust provides financial support for work that contributes to understanding and addressing the causes and effects of fuel poverty.
 We aim to promote a sound evidence base to underpin decision-making in relation to the public’s health and wellbeing and combatting fuel poverty.
 We encourage effective action to ensure fair access to energy services and reduced health inequalities for all groups in society.
-Further details of the 2016 grant programme and this year’s grant priority areas are available here
+Please note that currently Eaga Charitable Trust is not inviting main grant applications.
+However, the Trust is accepting applications for postgraduate bursaries.
+Please scroll to the bottom of this page for further information on bursaries.

 The Trust gives priority to funding proposals that have the potential to inform or influence national perceptions and policies and have a wide geographic focus.
 A project that operates at a local level will only be considered for a grant if it: clearly demonstrates innovation; identifies the policy relevance of the project; has wide applicability; and has well developed evaluation and dissemination plans.